Generally a diesel boiler, gas boiler or heat pump located in a convenient place, normally the laundry, garage or external.

 Air-to-water heat pumps are among the most efficient heat sources available for warm water central heating.
 It is the same refrigeration technology that most Kiwi’s are used to with the air-to-air heat pumps that are so popular.
 Air-to-water heat pumps put the energy into the water that is used in the warm water central heating system rather than blowing air around the home.

 A geothermal heat pump or ground source heat pump (GSHP) is a heat source for central heating and/or cooling systems that transfers heat to or from the ground.

 Biomass or wood based fuel is important part of the energy industry for NZ as it is a renewable fuel based on living organisms like wood and waste, and is sustainable and helps reduce greenhouse gas emission.
 The typical biomass fuel products are logs, wood pellets and wood chips.

 Wood pellet boilers are automatically operated and stocked so more convenient than log boilers for the end user.
 They do require a large hopper for the pellets to be fed into the boiler and these are often part of the appliance but sometimes have a secondary larger store connected.

 Underfloor heating offers an effective, efficient heating medium that’s out of sight and makes no demands on wall space.
 Make cold and damp spots a thing of the past with underfloor heating, the most luxurious form of whole-home heating.

 Radiators provide a responsive and flexible heating option for both new and existing homes.
 They heat up and cool down quickly, so are ideally suited to New Zealand’s changeable weather conditions and the typically busy lifestyles of New Zealanders.

+Other central heating controls include timers that turn the boiler on or off at set times, programmers that allow you to adjust temperatures for different days of the week.
 Another popular option is a smart thermostat.
 These work remotely via your mobile or computer, so you can adjust the temperature in your home even when you’re not there.